Overview of Tenant Partitioning

 Supported Tenant Partitioning Topology

-: Deployment Scenario depicts the high level topology or deployment scenario that is being followed for tenant partitioning.
+Figure 7-1Sample Deployment scenario depicts the high level topology or deployment scenario that is being followed for tenant partitioning.
 Here, tenant 1 and tenant 2 have unique phone systems to identify inbound and outbound voicemail traffic.
-Each tenant has its own dedicated Cisco Unified Communication Manager. .
+Each tenant has its own dedicated Cisco Unified Communication Manager.